Maine CDC reports two new coronavirus-related deaths, 19 new cases

-AUGUSTA, Maine (WABI) - The Maine Center for Disease Control and Prevention reported two new coronavirus-related deaths and 19 new cases on Sunday.
+The Maine Center for Disease Control and Prevention reported two new coronavirus-related deaths and 19 new cases on Sunday.

-The new deaths reported were in Penobscot County and Cumberland County.
+The new deaths reported were a woman in her 90s from Penobscot County and a man in his 70s Cumberland County.

 The number of Mainers with COVID-19 who have died is now at 114.